mikel-brostrom/boxmot/README.md

 ## Introduction

 This repo contains a collections of pluggable state-of-the-art multi-object trackers for object detectors.
+For the methods using appearance description, both heavy ([CLIPReID](https://arxiv.org/pdf/2211.13977.pdf)) and lightweight state-of-the-art ReID models ([LightMBN](https://arxiv.org/pdf/2101.10774.pdf), [OSNet](https://arxiv.org/pdf/1905.00953.pdf) and more) are downloaded automatically.
 We provide examples on how to use this package together with popular object detection models such as: [Yolov8](https://github.com/ultralytics), [Yolo-NAS](https://github.com/Deci-AI/super-gradients) and [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).

 <details>